napari/docs/docs/developers/maintenance.md

 # Maintenance

-This document describes the maintenance tasks that need to be performed from time to time.
-To rare to depend only on personal memory.
+This document describes maintenance tasks that need to be performed from time to time.
+Its purpose is to avoid relying on personal memory alone, and it should be updated regularly.

 ## Refreshing tokens for the auto upgrade of test constraints and vendored packages.